rsherer/fastbal/README.md

-# FaSTBAl -> Fantasy Soccer Team By Algorithm
+# fastbal -> Fantasy Soccer Team By Algorithm
 Project to use machine learning to choose an MLS Fantasy soccer team.

 This project includes the following sections: